What are the admission requirements for the PhD program?

 What career opportunities will I have with a PhD in Nursing Science?

-Our graduates are productive nursing scientists and scholars committed to improving the health and nursing care of patients and communities as faculty in academic institutions and as researchers in agencies and clinical settings.
+Our graduates are productive nursing scientists and scholars committed to improving the health and nursing care of patients and communities.
+They serve as faculty in academic institutions as well as researchers in a variety of agencies, government or clinical settings.

 How do I find out more information about the PhD in Nursing Science at the University of South Carolina?